Whale watching season in the Whitsundays runs from June until early October, conveniently lapping into the school holidays.

 A curious humpback will raise its head vertically out of the water to look at you and establish orientation with the shore.

-It is common to see whales slapping their fins and flukes on the surface of the water, as many as 30 times in five minutes.
+It is common to see whales slapping their fins and flukes on the water’s surface, as many as 30 times in five minutes.

 Whales blow excess water several metres into the air as they rise to the surface to breathe.
 The sight and sound of the spray will often initially alert you to their presence.